 It is essential that you have basic insurance coverage.
-This one of the most common financial mistakes that people make.
+Foregoing insurance is one of the most common financial mistakes that people make.
 You should make sure that you have adequate coverage for your needs.
 It is also important to realize that basic insurance will protect your assets and finances from an accident or another damaging situation.
 However, it is common to make mistakes when it comes to insurance.
 When it comes to insurance coverage, a mistake can really affect you financially.
 Here are the five most common basic insurance mistakes.

 Choosing Not to Have Basic Insurance

 Deciding to save money by not having insurance is a costly mistake that you do not want to make.
 You should have car insurance that covers accidents and thefts.
 You should have renter's or home owner's insurance to cover thefts and fire.

 Additionally, you absolutely need basic health insurance.
 Medical bills can add up quickly, and if you do not have it, you can be crippled financially.
 If you cannot afford a comprehensive health insurance policy, you should at least get a high deductible or catastrophic health insurance plan.
-Many people struggle to afford health care even with health insurance and going without may lead to bankruptcy if you have one catastrophic health event.
+Many people struggle to afford health care even with health insurance, and choosing to go without insurance may lead to bankruptcy, if you have one catastrophic health event.

 Until 2019, The Affordable Care Act required you to carry health insurance, or you would be fined when you filed your taxes.
 Disability insurance can also protect you if you are seriously injured or become ill.

 Over Insuring Yourself

 Under Insuring Yourself

 Another common mistake is to under insure yourself.
 This can be quite costly when you realize that your basic insurance will not cover needed expenses.
 You should consider the maximum amount your insurance will pay for each accident.